Best cloud service desk software of 2025

 Key features

-• Comprehensive incident and service request management enables support teams to log, track, prioritize, and escalate incidents and service requests through a centralized interface efficiently
+• Comprehensive incident and service request management enables support teams to log, track, and prioritize issues through a centralized interface.

 Pros